Lviv State Choreographic School: 2000 —

 Since 2000 with 260 students and teachers staff of 49 people Volodymyr Sabolta directs the school.
 Thanks to him school is transformed into the cultural institution as legislative structure, converted to the independent balance.
 School gets the status of Lviv State Choreographic School, which is confirmed by the decision of executive board of Lviv City Council.

 The headmaster started to improve the studying process, made a great work as to the age limit of students in the class, facilities and the aesthetic design in the classrooms.
 New tradition appeared-annual concerts dedicated to St. Nicolas Day.

 In 2006 the first youth ballet contest of classical choreography “Galyts’ka Terpsykhora 2006” was held.
 Strong partnership is organized between the Executive Board of S. Krushel’nyts’ka Lviv National Academic Theatre, where 60% of ballet troop are former students of Lviv State Ballet School and our concerts (performance reports) dedicated to St. Nicolas Day are included into the repertoire of the theatre.

-Students of senior classes take part in such performances of the theater as: Swan Lake, Creation of the World, Reappearance of Butterfly, Bayadere, Coppelia etc. Student of out school always take part in different contests and festivals, e.g. : “Pearls of Odessa”, “Dance Without Borders” (Kyiv), “Crystal Shoe” (Kharkov) and others, were they become diploma winners and laureates.
+Students of senior classes take part in such performances of the theater as: Swan Lake, Creation of the World, Reappearance of Butterfly, Bayadere, Coppelia etc. Student of out school always take part in different contests and festivals, e.g. : “Pearls of Odesa”, “Dance Without Borders” (Kyiv), “Crystal Shoe” (Kharkiv) and others, were they become diploma winners and laureates.

 In 2004 on the basis school a new preparatory department was opened with the aim of improvement of students’ intake quality.
 Students actively take part in the festive affairs of Lviv and Lviv region.